5 Questions For a Skeptical Libertarian: Drugs, Climate, and Utopia

 The second point, about there still being poor people in a free society, is also true.
 But why are some countries, like the US and western Europe, so much richer than others?
 Why is being (relatively) poor here so much better than being the median individual most everywhere else on earth, for most of human history?
 The answer isn’t government welfare programs: it’s economic freedom, which generates huge amounts of wealth, investment, creativity, and life improving products and technologies.
 Poverty needs no explanation–it is the natural state of mankind.
-As Adam Smith noted, however, wealth is the rare thing, the unusual thing, that demands explanation.
-We should focus more on how to create more of it for everyone, rather than how to take it from some and give it to others.
+As Adam Smith noted, wealth is the rare thing, the unusual thing, that demands explanation.
+We should focus on how to create more of it for everyone, rather than how to shuffle it around.

 But directly to your point, very few libertarian thinkers categorically reject a minimal social safety net for the poor (see F.A.
 Hayek and Milton Friedman).
-I would simply point out that there are better and worse ways to do this (e.g., negative income tax, better; Medicaid, worse), and to do this effectively, you first need the huge wealth generated by capitalism and free markets.
+I would simply point out that there are better and worse ways to do this (e.g., a negative income tax vs. food stamps and Medicaid), and to do this effectively, you first need the huge wealth generated by capitalism and free markets.

 3) “Who will build the roads?”